South Carolina Social Security Lawyers: Down Syndrome

 SOCIAL SECURITY BENEFITS

-Those effected by Down Syndrome may meet a Social Security Disability Administration Listing, and as a result qualify for benefits.
-Social Security differentiates between two types of the disease: non-mosaic Down syndrome and mosaic Down syndrome.
+Those affected by Down Syndrome may meet a Social Security Disability Administration Listing, and as a result qualify for benefits.
+Social Security differentiates between two types of the disease: non-mosaic and mosaic Down Syndrome.

 If you or a loved one has non-mosaic Down Syndrome, which means you have an extra chromosome in every cell of your body, you are considered disabled from the time of birth and can get benefits from the Social Security Administration.

-If you have mosaic Down syndrome, which means some cells in your body have an extra chromosome and others do not, then your symptoms must significantly impair your ability to work.
-Furthermore, the individual body parts that are effected must be impaired in certain ways that meet the Social Security Criteria in order for you to receive benefits for non-mosaic Down syndrome.
+If you have mosaic Down Syndrome, which means some cells in your body have an extra chromosome and others do not, then your symptoms must significantly impair your ability to work.
+Furthermore, the individual body parts that are affected must be impaired in certain ways that meet the Social Security Criteria in order for you to receive benefits.

 Talk With Us About Your Injury